charleysmithschofield/snake-client/README.md

 ## Playing the Game

+  ### Movement:
+  Navigate your snake to eat the red dot to grow your snake.

   - Use the w, a, s, d keys to navigate the snake as per below.

         'w' - moves the snake up